sidkshatriya/me/README.md

 Copyright © 2020, 2021 Sidharth Kshatriya
 ```

+_As this is personal blog, I don't accept any PRs to it currently.
+If you wish to bring something important to my attention regarding any blog post, you can file an issue.
+Thanks for reading!_

 ## Announcements & Blogs

 - [12 Aug 2020 - Introducing rd: A port of mozilla/rr to the Rust programming language](001-rd-intro.md)